migenius/realityserver-client/static/tutorials/node-connecting.md

 const
   path = require('path'),
   fs = require('fs'),
-  { Command, Command_error, Error: Rs_error, Utils, Service } = require('realityserver-client');
+  { Command, Command_error, Error: Rs_error, Utils, Service } = require('realityserver-client'),

-Service.websocket = require('websocket').w3cwebsocket;
+  WebSocket = require('websocket').w3cwebsocket;

 const service = new Service();
 ```
 After the built in modules we require the RealityServer&reg; client itself.
 The individual components required are destructured out for convenience.
 Note this requires renaming the Error class else it will clash with the builtin Error class, the same would need to be done if extracting the RS.Math API.

 We then pull in the `websocket` module and get the W3C compliant interface.
-But instead of importing to a new global we instead assign it to the `Service.websocket` static property.
-This will cause the API to use that as the WebSocket constructor instead of `window.WebSocket` which won't be defined.

-That is all that is needed to setup the API for Node.js.
-From this point on it can be used in exactly the same was as in the browser.
-The only exception is the {@link RS.Utils.html_image_display} function which requires an Image DOM object to display.
-However even that can be used if you can provide a custom `Image` and [Object URL](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL "Object URL") implementation.
+This will be used later to directly create a WebSocket object since `window.WebSocket` is not available in Node.js.

 ### Yargs
 We use the most excellent [yargs](https://www.npmjs.com/package/yargs "yargs") module to process the command line arguments of this script.